 Some initial optimization needs to take place before reformatting the content that shapes your online presence.
 Your site must be set up to let search engines access it.
 Overlooking this step will make all the work useless.

 SEO firms will often help you optimize page speed.
-And they ensure that your site renders well on smartphones, tablets, and desktop PCs so that you are accessible to everyone’s needs.
+And they ensure that your site renders well on smartphones, tablets, and desktop PCs so that you’re easily accessible by anyone and everyone.

 - Original content (not copy-pasted),